tbali0524/playground-dvtfkqgd/markdowns/javascript.md

 - As an interpreted language, JS needs an engine to be executed.
 When navigating on the web, this is done by your browser, and since this is a major part of web pages now, all those engines have been very optimized.
 V8 is the most used engine, as all the chromium based browsers depend on it, as well as Node.js and the applications built with Electron.
 - JS uses _garbage collection_, so you don't have to manually manage memory.
 In fact you can't, even if you wanted to, there's no syntax or keyword that would allow you to.
 - JS has a single `Number` type, no int/float/double to be seen here, all the same!
 This format makes things simpler but has some drawbacks:
   + Numbers have a double-precision 64 bits representation, which is fine for many uses but will fail for some.
 In particular, the maximum exponent attainable for an integer value is 53 in this format, meaning that the maximum integer value for a JS number is `2^53 - 1`.
 Whereas formats like `long` in other languages can go up to `2^63 - 1`.
-This can easily cause trouble in CodinGame puzzles and is a limitation authors shoud keep in mind.
+This can easily cause trouble in CodinGame puzzles and is a limitation authors should keep in mind.
   + Numbers being 64 bits by default means you have no control over their memory consumption, there's no way to declare a 16 or 32 bits integer for example.
 - JS can be very strong when it comes to functional programming.
 Functions are treated as any other objects, a principle often called _functions as first class citizens_.
 - There are many advanced language features we cannot address in this intro, such as _interfaces_, _inheritance_, _delegates_, _currying_ etc.